-While all of these methodologies undoubtedly achieve a level of success, they often appear too static, and do not always allow the uniqueness of each individual to shine through, often because they force people to “fit into a box”, where certain results are more sort-after than others.
-This not only forces people to compete with each other, but tends to cause an organisation to view “talent” as only being the minority of roles that can be found at the top of the structure, while the majority of any organisation’s workforce will be made up of normal people who fit somewhere in the middle (i.e. neither high flyers nor loafers).
-Finally, in my experience, the typical assessment or performance management process is quite a cold, impersonal experience for candidates, as they are often expected to complete a series of online surveys and psychometric assessments, where they are not provided with any leeway to express their individuality.
+While all of these methodologies undoubtedly achieve a level of success, they often appear too static and do not always allow the uniqueness of each individual to shine through, often because they force people to “fit into a box”, where certain results are more sought-after than others.
+This not only forces people to compete with each other but tends to cause an organisation to view “talent” as only being the minority of roles that can be found at the top of the structure.
+In contrast, the majority of any organisation’s workforce will be made up of ordinary people who fit somewhere in the middle (i.e. neither high flyers nor loafers).
+Finally, in my experience, the regular assessment or performance management process is quite a cold, impersonal experience for candidates, as they are often expected to complete a series of online surveys and psychometric assessments, where they are not provided with any leeway to express their individuality.

 At BIOSS SA, our approach addresses the above criticisms in several ways.
-We believe that there exists natural themes of work that manifest into different accountabilities throughout organisations, all of which are crucial to ensure that the organisation, and its employees, are able to meet their strategic mandate.
+We believe that there exist natural themes of work that manifest into different accountabilities throughout organisations, all of which are crucial to ensure that the organisation, and its employees, can meet their strategic mandate.
 This is evident in our core management model, the Matrix of Working Relationships (MWR).
 In this model, seven themes of work are described, each with a specific value-adding theme and each concerned with providing a unique contribution to the organisation.

-The next two themes are concerned with adding value for the future viability of the organisation.
-These themes of work are referred to as: Strategic Development and Strategic Intent
+The following two themes are concerned with adding value for the future viability of the organisation.
+These work themes are referred to as: Strategic Development and Strategic Intent.

-Capability, according to the MWR, is defined as the decision making process that takes place when knowledge and experience do not suffice.
-The future generally tends to be unknown and it is only our judgement that allows us to deploy ourselves and our teams’ knowledge and experience to best effect.
+Capability, according to the MWR, is defined as the decision-making process that takes place when knowledge and experience do not suffice.
+The future generally tends to be unknown, and it is only our judgement that allows us to deploy ourselves and our teams’ knowledge and experience to the best effect.

 Another value that seems to be unique to the BIOSS Approach is the concept of “Appreciation”, where we focus on creating a space for candidates to explore their career journey, aspirations and preferred ways of working.
 This means that a candidate who goes through one of our approaches (such as the Modified Career Path Appreciation (MCPA)) is left fulfilled, with a clear understanding of both their current level of complexity at which they can comfortably function, as well as the likely longer-term development of their capability.
 Thus, it is an appreciation of where an individual experiences “flow” – i.e. the work that they find challenging and stimulating, as well as how they prefer to approach work in ideal circumstances.

-When people are in flow they feel energised.
-They feel that they know where they are going, uncertainty is manageable and decisions come readily.
+When people are in the flow they feel energised.
+They feel that they know where they are going, uncertainty is manageable, and decisions come readily.
 They perform optimally and produce results making their most valuable contribution to organisational success.